tassyk/security/Security-Tools.md

 - [URLhaus](https://urlhaus.abuse.ch/) : URLhaus is a project from abuse.ch with the goal of sharing malicious URLs that are being used for malware distribution.
 - [TALOS](https://talosintelligence.com/) : CISCO Talos’ IP and Domain Data Center is the world’s most comprehensive real-time threat detection network.
 - [multirbl](http://multirbl.valli.org/) : The complete IP check for sending Mailservers
+- [PowerDMARC](powerdmarc.com) : Stop Hackers From Sending Emails from your Domain with DMARC (Domain-based Message Authentication, Reporting and Conformance)
+- [Open CTI](https://www.opencti.io/en/) : Open threat intelligence platform
+- [GitGuardian](https://www.gitguardian.com/) : Automated secrets detection & remediation
+- [Continus](https://continus.io/) : Continus.io is an automated DevSecOps solution that brings together SAST, DAST and SCA in one tool to secure your DevOps pipelines and continuously assess the security of your source code, 3rd party components, containers and APIs

 ### Docker security